This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 One of the biggest questions surrounding carbohydrates is: How many grams of carbs per day do you need?

-To start, I want to emphasize that everyone’s carbs needs varies upon many factors like age, sex, body type, activity/training level and metabolic health.
-For the general public looking to slim down, a range of 100–150 grams of good carbs is ideal for most to support energy levels and overall vitality.
+For the general public looking to slim down, a range of 100 to 150 grams of good carbs is ideal for most to support energy levels and overall vitality.
 This comes out to be roughly 15 percent to 30 percent of one’s total calories coming from healthy carbs.

 The Dietary Guidelines for Americans suggests 45 percent to 65 percent of total daily calories should come from carbohydrates.

-The few exceptions would be individuals who are athletes or fitness enthusiasts who are training intensely.
+The few exceptions include individuals who are athletes or fitness enthusiasts who are training intensely.
 They tend to require more carbs to assist in recovery, muscle protein synthesis and hormone support.
-These individuals would require 150–250 grams of carbs per day.

 Another quite common approach to quality and quantity of carb consumption that many adopt is taking a cyclical carb consumption approach.
 The idea behind carb cycling is centered around consuming more good carbs on specific days of the week and then on other days dialing back on the good, unprocessed carbs.